-- a) One computer/workstation per student (1:1 ratio) - b) Individual workstations for each student or there to be at least 1 metre of distance between them - c) Workstations and computers must follow the health and safety requirements stipulated above - d) There must be internet connection for all computers.
+- One computer/workstation per student (1:1 ratio). - Individual workstations for each student and there to be at least 1m between them. - Workstations and computers must follow the health and safety requirements stipulated above. - There must be internet connection for all computers. - Using work devices means that certain VPNs or firewalls can block the app.
+Please disable these or obtain permissions from your work IT department where possible. - Available memory can be checked in Windows Explorer by going to Your PC/C:Drive and checking the amount of storage still available listed underneath the C:Drive.
+The available memory there must be 4GB or greater in order to ensure the exam will load.

-3.5 DOMESTICS
+3.5 Domestics